 Simple Direct Funerals

-Simple Direct Funerals is a boutique funeral business based in Richmond.
-It has been running for 3 years and serves both the Nelson and Tasman areas.
+Simple Direct Funerals is a small funeral business based in Richmond.
+It has been running for over 3 years and serves both the Nelson and Tasman areas.
+We provide a simple, yet meaningful funeral service at the lowest cost to families.

-Although being the newest business Simple Direct Funerals has made a huge difference by offering set price funerals that have no hidden costs.
-This also means we do not keep adding services or products that increases the final price.
-We offer a service that covers everything a person needs for a simple cremation or burial.
-The competition has followed suit in part with direct cremations.
-But with the difference of being able to charge much more by trying to offer additional services or products.
+Although being new Simple Direct Funerals has made a huge difference to our community by offering funerals with a clear set price and no hidden costs.
+There is no worries of us adding costs or products that increases the final price.
+We offer a service that covers everything a person needs for a cremation or burial.

-We have found that our service also frees families to arrange a memorial service that they want to do at a later date.
-When a funeral happens soon after the death often the family is dealing with grief and organising a funeral.
-Then at the funeral, with so much going on it can be difficult to take in what people say and the people and family who attend.
+We have found that our service also frees families to arrange a memorial service at a later date, if they want.
+When a full funeral service happens soon after the death often the family is dealing with their grief and trying to organise a funeral service.
+It can become quite overwhelming.

 Having a memorial service a little later gives family space and time.
-A private or small service at the cremation or burial can also include a larger gathering at a later date.
+So many families have a private cremation or burial and then gather at a later date for a larger celebration.

 These memorial services are as unique as each individual.
 Families can do what they want to do in the place they chose.
 It could be a church service, sports club, bbq at home, restaurant, picnic – whatever the family decides.